larkintuckerllc/aws-architect-associate/3/3.3/README.md

 * AWS Trusted Advisor is an online resource to help you reduce cost, increase performance, and improve security by optimizing your AWS environment.
 AWS Trusted Advisor provides real-time guidance to help you provision your resources following AWS best practices.

 **note:** A Cloud Guru; requires at least business or enterprise support plans.

+## DDOS

+UDP reflection attacks exploit the fact that UDP is a stateless protocol.
+Attackers can craft a valid UDP request packet listing the attack target’s IP as the UDP source IP address.
+The attacker has now falsified—spoofed—the UDP request packet’s source IP.
+An attacker then sends the UDP packet containing the spoofed source IP to an intermediate server.
+The server is tricked into sending its UDP response packets to the targeted victim IP rather than back to the attacker’s IP address.

+In a SYN flood attack, a malicious client sends a large number of SYN packets, but never sends the final ACK packets to complete the handshakes.
+The server is left waiting for a response to the half-open TCP connections and eventually runs out of capacity to accept new TCP connections.

+In an HTTP flood attack, an attacker sends HTTP requests that appear to be from a real user of the web application.
+Some HTTP floods target a specific resource, while more complex HTTP floods attempt to emulate human interaction with the application.

+Cache-busting attacks are a type of HTTP flood that uses variations in the query string to circumvent content delivery network (CDN) caching.

+With a WordPress XML-RPC flood attack, also known as a WordPress pingback flood, an attacker misuses the XML-RPC API function of a website hosted on the WordPress content management software to generate a flood of HTTP requests.

+Application layer attacks can also target domain name system (DNS) services.
+The most common of these attacks is a DNS query flood in which an attacker uses many well-formed DNS queries to exhaust the resources of a DNS server.

+If a web application is delivered over TLS, an attacker can also choose to attack the TLS negotiation process.
+TLS is computationally expensive so an attacker can reduce a server’s availability by sending unintelligible data.